Ensembl/ensembl-compara/docs/README-ProteinTrees.txt

 1. Necessary software components:

 	* MySQL 5.1          (or higher)
-	* Perl 5.6		(or higher)
+	* Perl 5.8           (or higher)
 	* Perl DBI API 1.6   (or higher)

 EnsEMBL and BioPerl software:
-	* bioperl-live		- (bioperl-1-2-3)
+	* bioperl-live        - (bioperl-1-2-3 or higher)
-	* bioperl-run		- (1.4) for the CodeML runnable/parser
+	* bioperl-run         - (1.2 or higher) for the CodeML runnable/parser
 	* ensembl             - core API on which the rest of ensembl APIs are based
 	* ensembl-compara     - Compara API (data objects, db adaptors, pipeline runnables, pipeline configuration)
 	* ensembl-analysis    - some of the pipeline runnables live here
 	* ensembl-hive        - the system to run pipelines

 Refer to the following pages for tips about installation and setting up the environment:
 	http://www.ensembl.org/info/docs/api/api_installation.html
 	http://www.ensembl.org/info/docs/eHive/installation.html

-Any compiled binaries mentioned in ensembl-compara/modules/Bio/EnsEMBL/Compara/PipeConfig/ProteinTrees_conf.pm ( if running outside of Sanger farm you might need to compile your own versions and point at them ) :
+Any compiled binaries mentioned in ensembl-compara/modules/Bio/EnsEMBL/Compara/PipeConfig/Example/EnsemblProteinTrees_conf.pm ( if running outside of Sanger farm you might need to compile your own versions and point at them ) :

         'wublastp_exe'              => '/usr/local/ensembl/bin/wublastp',